 Now that you’ve picked out your seeds, your going to need to plant them.
 This isn’t as simple as just throwing them around your lawn, though.
 To begin planting your grass, you should prepare the soil.
 If you have bad soil, then you will need to buy dirt or extra fertilizer from the store.
 Bad soil won’t grow your grass no matter how much you water it.

 To prepare your soil, take a rake, and make paths down the entity of your yard.
-This can be grueling work, and if possible, you should get some help.
+This can be gruelling work, and if possible, you should get some help.
 Make sure to remove all debris while you’re making your rows.
 You will want to level your yards and make sure you dig up around two to three inches of dirt.
 The soil should be half fine and half full of tiny clumps.
 After you’ve prepared the yard, spread the seed evenly.
-You should have a minimum of sixteen seeds per square inch.
+You should have a minimum of sixteen seeds per square inch

 For this stage, you can choose to use plant growth formulas to give your lawn a boost.
 By using plant food, you can give your grass the burst of nutrition it needs to grow even faster.